airbytehq/terraform-provider-airbyte/docs/resources/source_zoho_crm.md

 - `client_id` (String) OAuth2.0 Client ID
 - `client_secret` (String) OAuth2.0 Client Secret
-- `dc_region` (String) must be one of ["US", "AU", "EU", "IN", "CN", "JP"] Please choose the region of your Data Center location.
-More info by this <a href="https://www.zoho.com/crm/developer/docs/api/v2/multi-dc.html">Link</a>
+- `dc_region` (String) Please choose the region of your Data Center location.
+More info by this <a href="https://www.zoho.com/crm/developer/docs/api/v2/multi-dc.html">Link</a>. must be one of ["US", "AU", "EU", "IN", "CN", "JP"]
-- `environment` (String) must be one of ["Production", "Developer", "Sandbox"] Please choose the environment
+- `environment` (String) Please choose the environment. must be one of ["Production", "Developer", "Sandbox"]
 - `refresh_token` (String, Sensitive) OAuth2.0 Refresh Token

 Optional:

-- `edition` (String) must be one of ["Free", "Standard", "Professional", "Enterprise", "Ultimate"]; Default: "Free" Choose your Edition of Zoho CRM to determine API Concurrency Limits
+- `edition` (String) Choose your Edition of Zoho CRM to determine API Concurrency Limits. must be one of ["Free", "Standard", "Professional", "Enterprise", "Ultimate"]; Default: "Free"
 - `start_datetime` (String) ISO 8601, for instance: `YYYY-MM-DD`, `YYYY-MM-DD HH:MM:SS+HH:MM`